orbs-network/orbs-spec/behaviors/smart-contracts/signers_and_addresses.md

 # Signers and Addresses
 > A signer scheme determines the way a transaction is signed and the mapping to a public address.
+The default signer scheme is [configurable](../config/shared.md) per virtual chain.

 ## Addresses and accounts
 Orbs platform does not define native accounts only public address.
 Accounts or other signature based databases can be implemented using the public address as the key for the database.